 After all, concocting a meal brings a variety of messy ingredients into play, and when children are involved the spilling risk only increases!

 Dress your child in clothing you that can be easily wiped down or thrown in the wash and that also allows them to move comfortably about the kitchen.

 This logic also applies to the kitchen.
 Place an old tablecloth over their workstation to help minimise mess, and complete a thorough clean at the end of the cooking.

 Cooking with kids is about having a fun time creating a tasty meal but there are some safety risks to factor into your day in the kitchen.

 Age-appropriate equipment is fine to place within your child’s reach but you may like to consider placing high-risk utensils somewhere that only adults can access.
 This includes knives, kitchen scissors, matches, and anything with a blade (like a food processor or a blender).

 Contrary to what you may think, dull knives are usually riskier to use than sharper knives for both children and adults (1).
 Sharp knives will slide smoothly through food whereas dull knives require more pressure or force to slice through something (1).

 This may increase the likelihood of slips where you lose grip of the knife.
-Assign yourself as the designated knife-user in the kitchen with your child to eliminate the chance of them injuring themself.
+Assign yourself as the designated knife-user in the kitchen with your child to minimise the chance of injury.